rsprouse/feeling-responsive/pages/pages-root-folder/for-depositors.md

 1. Contact Dr. [Zachary O'Hagan](https://linguistics.berkeley.edu/~zjohagan/) (Manager) to discuss whether your material is within the scope of our collections (scoil-ling@berkeley.edu; 510-642-8891).
 1. Complete the [gift agreement](https://berkeley.box.com/v/survey-gift-agreement).
-1. Package the material well and mail it or bring it personally to 1311 Dwinelle Hall, Berkeley, CA.
+1. Package the material well and ship it or have us ship it to 1203 Dwinelle Hall, Berkeley, CA; or bring it personally to 1311 Dwinelle Hall.

-### Pre-archiving for depositors with born-digital materials
+### Pre-archiving for born-digital materials

 Potential depositors with born-digital materials are able to use our pre-archive interface to deposit their materials, with easy online metadata creation and file upload with [Box](https://www.box.com/home).
 We have a pre-archive [quick-guide](https://berkeley.box.com/v/prearchive-quick-guide), and a separate [form](https://goo.gl/forms/VGfFDyMxNyFr6lIl1) for you to fill out.
 The latter constitutes your request for the creation of a collection, and allows us to create records for the people, places, and languages that will be part of the controlled vocabulary in the metadata of the collection.